bsiever/pxt-morse/README.md

 Here's a simple program that also uses the "Clicks" extension to help practice keying.
 * Button A acts as the key.
-* The `start` block can be used to change the timing of dots, dashes, and "spaces".
+* The `start` block can be used to change the timing of dots, dashes, and "silences".
 * The display will show:
   * A single dot or a dash after successfully keying in a dot or dash.
   * A letter / code after a successfully keying a code.
-  * An underscore (`_`) for the space at the conclusion of a word/transmission.
+  * An underscore (`_`) for the silence at the conclusion of a word/transmission.

 ### ~alert